schuyler/sim2075/methodology/reference/causal-types.md

 **Definition**: Events with relatively stable base rates that occur without clear proximate cause.
 Timing is unpredictable, but the rate is estimable from history.

+**Epistemic note**: Many "Type 1" events may have Type 2 mechanics underneath — volcanic eruptions involve magma pressure accumulation, earthquakes involve tectonic strain.
+We model them as stochastic because the pressure variables are unobservable, not because no pressure exists.
+True ontological randomness (no earthly pressure process) may be limited to asteroid impacts and similar exogenous events.
+See [[methodology/concepts/causal-chain-decomposition]] for fuller treatment.

 **Characteristics**:
 - Approximately Poisson-distributed
 - Limited leading indicators